westonludeke/bloglist/README.md

 ### Todos

-* Add the ability to delete blogs from the list.
+* Add the ability to delete blogs from the list to the UI.

-* Add an option for `likes` to the `Add a New Blog` section,
+* Add an option for `likes` to the `Add a New Blog` section in the UI.

 * ~~Refactor the application into separate modules.~~